Get started in seconds

 # UI: http://localhost:3000 | API: http://localhost:8000/docs

 Dazzle transforms domain specifications written in a human-readable DSL into working applications.
-Define your entities, surfaces, and workspaces once - get a full-stack app with:
+Define your entities, surfaces, workspaces, roles, and row-level rules once; the runtime executes the resulting AppSpec IR directly.
+The important claim is not just "less code" but inspectable cause and effect:

 Install Dazzle and build your first app in minutes.